yuygfgg/Vapoursynth-llvmexpr/docs/infix.md

 ### 4.1.
 Variables

 - **Declaration:** Variables are declared implicitly upon their first assignment.
-- **Usage:** A variable must be assigned a value before it is used in an expression.
-Using an undefined variable will result in a syntax error.
+- **Usage:** A variable must be guaranteed to be assigned a value before it is used in an expression.
+The transpiler performs a static analysis to ensure a variable is defined on all possible execution paths before any use.
+Referencing a variable that is not guaranteed to be initialized will result in a syntax error.

 ### 4.2.
 Constants